Linear95/APO/README.md

 ## Base RM Training

-To train the base RM for rejection sampling and APO, use the following command:
+To train the base RM for rejection sampling, use the following command:

 ```bash
 REPO_DIR=<path_to_this_repo>